ckinmon/telegram-repost-bot/README.md

 1. Download Telegram and open the application on your device.
 2. Perform a global search for the bot by typing "ReeepostBot" and add it to your contacts or your group.
 3. When a user reposts the same content, call Repost Bot by typing "/repost users_name".
 Repost Bot will continuously scan messages until the keyword "/repost" is mentioned followed by the culprit's name.
-Then Repost Bot will send a message to the channel that includes the name of the culprit.
+Then Repost Bot will send a not-so-subtle message to the channel that notifies everyone of the repost and the name of the culprit.

 ## Running the tests